Rajpratik71/linux-manPages/ppmtoilbm.md

        -compress (*) (default)

        -cmethod none|byterun1
               Compress  the  BODY  chunk.
 The  default compression method is byterun1.
-Compression requires building the ILBM image in mem‐ ory;  turning  compression  off  allows  stream-writing  of the image, but the resulting  file  will  usually  be  30%  to  50% larger.
+Compression requires building the ILBM image in memory; turning compression off allows stream-writing of the image, but the resulting file will usually be 30% to 50% larger.
 Another alternative is the -savemem option, this will keep memory requirements for compression at a  minimum,  but  is very slow.

        -map ppmfile
-              Write  a  normal ILBM using the colors in <ppmfile> as the col‐ ormap.
+              Write a normal ILBM using the colors in <ppmfile> as the colormap.
 The colormap file also determines the number of planes, a -maxplanes or -fixplanes option is ignored.

        -cmaponly
               Write a colormap file: only BMHD and CMAP chunks, no BODY chunk, nPlanes = 0.

        -savemem
               See the -compress option.

 BUGS
-       HAM pictures will always get a grayscale colormap; a real color selec‐ tion  algorithm  might  give  better results.
+       HAM  pictures will always get a grayscale colormap; a real color selection algorithm might give better results.
 On the other hand, this allows row-by-row operation on HAM images, and all HAM images of the same depth (no. of planes) share a common colormap, which is useful for building HAM animations.

 REFERENCES
        Amiga ROM Kernel Reference Manual - Devices (3rd Ed.)